sfc-gh-dwilczak/tutorials/docs/snowflake/google/iceberg/index.md

 - Snowflake account, you can use a [free trial](https://signup.snowflake.com/).
 We also assume no complex security needs.
 - Google cloud account, you can setup a [free account](https://cloud.google.com/) to get started.

+!!! warning

+    Your GCP bucket and Snowflake acount have to be in the same region to be able to create iceberg tables.

 ## Setup  :octicons-feed-tag-16:
 Lets start by setting up a Snowflake connection to Google Cloud Storage.
 After that we'll create and load data into some Iceberg tables.